oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

 	* `min.rec.split`: Specifies the criteria for splits: minimum number of records in a parent node expressed as a value.
 No split is attempted if the number of records is below this value.
 The default value is 20.
 	* `odm.settings` : See step 7 where it has been discussed in detail.

-To get a complete list of information on the settings available in the Decision Tree module run the below script.
+To get a complete list of information on the settings available in the Decision Tree module run the script below.

 ## Task 7: Explanation of argument ore.setting

-The argument odm.settings specifies a list for the parameter setting in an algorithmic.
+The argument odm.settings specifies a list for the parameter setting in an algorithm.
 Each list element's name and value refer to the parameters setting name and value, respectively.
 The setting value must be numeric or string.
 The name of the created algorithm model `ore.odmSVM` is system-determined by default, and the parameter MODEL\_NAME can be specified to explicitly name the model.
 The parameter ODMS\_PARTITION\_COLUMNS specifies the names of the partition columns, then a partition model with a sub-model in each partition is created from the input data.
 The ore.odmSVM function uses the in-database Support Vector Machine (SVM) algorithm for illustrative purposes.
 Refer to [Specify Model Settings](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/2.0.0/oreug/oml4r-classes-that-provide-access-database-ml-algorithm1.html) in the OML4R User's Guide for detail.

 ```r
 <copy>